C0PEP0D/sheld0n/doc/00-advance-simulation-setup.md

 * how to add several state variables in the post processing.

 ## Running the simulation

+To control further the simulation, three other directories exists with parameters you can set.
+* The `param/flow` directory where you can choose and customize the flow.
+* The `param/run` directory where you can set the parameters of the solver (such as the time step, the total time of the simulation, etc...).
+* The `param/post` directory where you can control the post processing.

 Once that is done, we can run the simulation and the post processing.